sandreas/tone/README.md

 The `tag` command can be used to modify audio metadata.
 Besides using predefined parameters like `--meta-album` it is also possible to add or modify custom fields via `--meta-additional-field`, e.g. `--meta-additional-field "©st3=testing"` as well as pictures or chapters.

+> IMPORTANT: `tone` is meant to be used on local block storage and may cause unwanted side effects when trying to modify tags on network or
+> other remote storage.
+Please ensure you have a backup or copy files locally to change metadata.
+See #52 for details.

 #### The `--taggers` option
 The `--taggers` option allows you to specify a custom set or a different order of internal taggers (NOT input formats), which are gonna be applied.
 In most cases changing the order of the *taggers* does not make a huge difference, but fully understanding this option requires a bit of technical knowledge.
-Lets go through a use case to see what you can do with it.
+Let's go through a use case to see what you can do with it.

 > Note: Internal taggers are applied in a sane order by default and not meant for beginners.
 Most of the time you don't need to change the order and this usually is for very specific experts use cases.
 So if you don't fully understand this option, just leave it as is.